-Australian educator Dr Anne Newman’s research (1977) into successful problem solving found that students progress through 5 hurdles during problem solving, and when teaching numeracy, teachers need to incorporate these steps into their planning so that for students can become successful problem solvers!
+Australian educator Dr Anne Newman’s research (1977) into successful problem solving found that students progress through 5 hurdles during problem-solving, and when teaching numeracy, teachers need to incorporate these steps into their planning so that students can become successful problem solvers!

 So according to Newman’s 5 steps to solving a word problem research, students must use all 5 steps to solve word problems successfully.
 The 5 steps became known as Newman’s Prompts and included: